 I’ve just collected Candy and David’s boat from London and brought her to Suffolk.
 I was with my wonderful friend James Robinson.
 Amongst the very great sadness we both felt, it was a privilege to sail their wonderful ship.

 Philip Attwood, Orford’s splendid HM, drove James and me with all our gear to St Kats on Monday.
-After a day and a half of sorting we left on Wednesday 25th April and anchored in Stangate Creek for the night.
+After a day and a half of getting to know the ships systems, with detailed instructions from Candy, we left St Kats on Wednesday 25th April and anchored in Stangate Creek for the night.
 With quite a breeze we sailed all the way to Orford the following day.

 My step son Jay and Orford sailor Harry Hitchcock came to see us in St Kats.
 As did brother David on the morning of our departure.